AG7GN/networking/hamwan-arden-home-README.md

 1. Click __Save Changes__ and then click __Reboot__.
 1. Connect the __WAN__ port of your AREDN router to ER-X port `eth1`.
 1. With your PC still plugged in to the LAN port of your AREDN router, re-login to your AREDN router's web page.
-1. Verify you can get to the Internet from your PC: Open a browser and go to `google.com`, for example to test this.
+1. Verify you can get to the Internet from your PC: Open a browser and go to `google.com`, for example, to test this.

 	- *Don't move on to the next steps until you've verified Internet connectivity!* 		  Troubleshoot as needed to restore Internet service.